|University of Arkansas at Little Rock|

 - To consider new evidence, unavailable during the original investigation, that could substantially affect the original finding or sanction.
 A summary of this new evidence and its potential impact must be included.

 - The sanctions imposed are substantially disproportionate to the severity of the violation.

 Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this policy.
 However, if it is deemed necessary to protect the welfare of the victim or the university community, the hearing panel may recommend and the chancellor or his or her designee may determine that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.

 Appeal Involving Faculty/Staff

-The Title IX Coordinator will promptly inform the other party of the appeal, who will have the opportunity to submit a response.
-The Title IX Coordinator will submit the appeal and appeal response (if applicable) to the Chancellor.
+The Title IX Coordinator will promptly inform the other party of the appeal, who will have the opportunity to review the appealing party’s written appeal and submit a response within three (3) days.
+The written response should: (1) address only the issues raised in the other party’s appeal, and (2) be limited to a one-time submission.
+No additional submissions, beyond the appeal and the response, will be considered.
+The Title IX Coordinator will submit the appeal and appeal response (if applicable) to the chancellor.

 Within thirty (30) days of receipt of the appeal, the chancellor or his or her designee will make a final determination as to whether the complaint should be closed, whether a violation of policy has occurred, and/or whether any additional or different remedial action or sanctions are warranted.
 The chancellor or his or her designee will concurrently notify the complainant and the respondent of his or her decision.